lorenzomartino86/integration-test-with-docker-maven-plugin/post.md

 ```

-Now we can execute our maven build with integration test and activate *Docker* profile
+Finally I've executed a maven build activating *Docker* profile through following command:

 ```sh
 mvn clean verify -Pdocker

 ```

-You should be able to see following results.
-As you can see the plugin start a new docker container from mysql image before integration test and stop it at the end:
+I was able to see test results and that plugin correctly started a new docker container from the right mysql image before integration test and stopped it at the end of tests:

 ```